 Add Your Twilio Number to This Trunk

-Go to the Numbers tab of your SIP trunk and click on Add an Existing Number.
-You can use filters in order to select your Twilio number.
+Go to the Numbers tab of your SIP trunk and click on Add a Number.
+You can also use filters to select your Twilio number.

 Check Twilio's Pricing

 Twilio charges for each number you own as well as for each minute of incoming calls.
-The Origination Section on their pricing page explains how much it costs for local and toll-free numbers, so make sure you have the needed credits on your account:
+Their pricing page explains how much it costs for local, mobile, and national numbers, so make sure you have the needed credits on your account:

 Send Aircall Your Phone Number